my-telegram-bots/Pixiv_bot/readme.md

 ## config
 ### cookie
-To subscribe author and popular search
+To subscribe author and popular search.
 You can login via your browser and open developer tools to select network tab and get the cookie you logined.
 ## ua
 get lastest chrome useragent: https://t.me/chrome_useragent